Table of Contents

 Avril von Hoyningen-Huene bio photo

-Avril von Hoyningen-Huene (Post-doctoral Scientist, HIPP)
+Avril von Hoyningen-Huene (Post-doctoral Scientist)

 I am a microbiologist and bioinformatician delving into the dynamics of phytoplankton communities in response to environmental changes.